Prerequisites

 Step 2

-Enter your login password:
+Enter your login password when prompted.

 User Access Verification